 Let’s dive into 30 must-see gems you’ll love and need to visit on your 10-day Kenya itinerary!
 Typically known for incredible safaris and the Masaai Mara, Kenya has so much more to offer – especially on its tropical coast!

-Kenya, a destination that’s far more than just safaris, surprised me with stunning UNESCO World Heritage sites, jaw-dropping beaches and unique culture such as the Swahili settlements that are hundreds of years old.
+Kenya, a destination that’s far more than just safaris, surprised me with stunning UNESCO World Heritage sites, jaw-dropping beaches and unique culture, such as the Swahili settlements that are hundreds of years old.

 Kenya 10-Day Itinerary & Best Things to See and Do